-You've heard of the wonders our land does possess It's beautiful valleys and hills;

-The majestic forests where nature abounds, We love every nook and rill.

-And here we have Idaho Winning her way to fame Silver and gold in the sunlight blaze, And romance lies in her name; There's only one state in this great land of ours, Where ideals can be realized; The pioneers made it so for you and me.
+You've heard of the wonders our land does possess, It's beautiful valleys and hills; The majestic forests where nature abounds, We love every nook and rill.
+There's only one state in this great land of ours, Where ideals can be realized; The pioneers made it so for you and me.
 A legacy we'll always prize.